Scientific Name

 Description

 These plants develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and summer.
-Lithops will go dormant in late summer, and water should be severely restricted to prevent bursting leaves.
-The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves, and growth will begin again.
+Lithops are dormant in late summer, and water should be severely restricted to prevent bursting leaves.
+The flowers appear near the end of summer or fall, first as a small bud forcing its way between the leaves, and growth will begin again.
 It's safe to water during this period.
-Heading into the winter, the leaves will still be growing, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
-In the spring, it's safe to begin lightly watering again as the plant begins to grow again, heading toward its summer dormancy period and the emergence of new leaves in the fall.
+The leaves will still grow in the winter, but you should stop watering, even as the older leaves shrivel and encase the new growth.
+In the spring, it's safe to resume light watering as the plant begins to grow, heading toward its summer dormancy and the emergence of new leaves in the fall.

 Links